Skip to content

 sudo php artisan rconfig:clear-all

-• Allocate 75-85% of server RAM to PHP memory_limit on dedicated rConfig servers
+• Allocate 75 to 85 percent of host RAM to PHP memory_limit on dedicated rConfig servers.

-• Scale execution time with device count, but rely on queue system for truly large operations
+• Scale execution time with device count, but lean on the queue system for very large operations rather than ever-higher Apache timeouts.

 Regular review and adjustment of PHP settings as deployments grow ensures rConfig maintains reliable, performant operations at scale.
 When configuration adjustments prove insufficient, contact rConfig support for assistance with performance profiling and advanced optimization strategies.